lectorjs/lector/CONTRIBUTING.md

 ## Coding style

+This project uses the following tools to maintain consistent coding styles:

-This project uses [Biome](https://biomejs.dev/) for linting and formatting.
-You can see the enabled rules in [biome.jsonc](biome.jsonc).
+1. [Biome](https://biomejs.dev/) for linting and formatting.
+The configuration can be found in [biome.json](biome.json).
+2. [EditorConfig](https://editorconfig.org/) for maintaining consistent coding styles across various editors and IDEs.
+The configuration can be found in [.editorconfig](.editorconfig).

 ## Git workflow